 RIQAS results can be submitted using one of the following methods:

-- RIQASNet – RIQASNet is an internet based data entry system allowing participants to return results and view reports online.
+- RIQASNet – an internet based data entry system allowing participants to return results and view reports online.
 Participants can submit current, corrected, late and future results, directly into the RIQAS database eliminating the need to fax or email EQA results.
 Reports are then emailed directly to participants in pdf format when available.
 Current and previous reports are also available to download directly from the internet.